top of page

 The “3:10 to Yuma” 2007 remake starring Russell Crowe (Ware) and Christian Bale (Evans) from director James Mangold (“Walk the Line,” “Ford v Ferrari,” “Logan”) was highly acclaimed by critics and moviegoers.
 Wild West Magazine’s – 100 Greatest Westerns list from 2010 selected Mangold’s version No. 21 in the grand list, while Daves’ original was left out.
 They said the remake “brings unexpected dexterity to the task of broadening the narrative scope without over-amplifying or disrespecting Leonard’s basic storyline.”

-(1&2) Mrs. Alice Evans (Leora Dana) greets her two sons after Wade stole their horses.
+(1&2) Mrs. Alice Evans (Leora Dana) reassures her two sons after Wade steals their horses.
 (3) Barmaid Emmy (Felicia Farr) serves the Wade gang.
 (4&5) Wade and Charlie Prince (Richard Jaeckel) convince the Bisbee Marshal (Ford Rainey) they weren’t involved in the robbery.

 EXTRAS